 Drinking alcohol is a problem when you want to wean off Xanax.
 Withdrawal symptoms get worse.
 And, alcohol slows down dose reduction.

-For starters, when you're feeling queasy, clear soups, broth, crackers, or pureed veges are the way to go.
+To keep from feeling queasy, broth, clear soups, plain crackers, pureed veges are the way to go.
 As you start to feel better,...

 To keep the serotonin level even, oats, honey, flour-less bread, squash are quality carbohydrates you can eat.